About

 -

-Positive reinforcement training is recommended by the American Veterinary Society of Animal Behavior as well as the Canadian Veterinary Medical Association.
+Positive reinforcement training is recommended by the American Veterinary Society of Animal Behavior as well as the Canadian Veterinary Medical Canadian Veterinary Medical Association.
 Since dog training is an unregulated industry, it’s very important to educate yourself with the facts around training methods and their effects on your dog’s physical and emotional well-being.

 -